ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 ### Add and commit your code
 Now is a good time to make sure you've got helpful comments in your file and that you've saved it.
 Also add your file to your repository at this point (if you don't remember how, check the instructions in [lab02](/lab/lab02)) and then commit your code so far.
+You do not need to push it to github yet, though you can if you want to.

 ## Step 1.2: Write a method to draw the first letter of your first name
 Create a new file named `drawLetter_YourFirstName.py` in idle.
 In that file, write the following method: